AliHosaam/AliHosaam/README.md

 Welcome to my developer portfolio!
 I am Ali Hosam, a passionate self-taught full-stack and app developer.
-I have extensive experience in creating web and mobile applications, and I'm always excited to take on new challenges and explore innovative technologies.
+I have extensive experience in creating high quality web and mobile applications, and I'm always excited to take on new challenges and explore innovative technologies.
 I have completed high-quality online courses to enhance my skills and stay up-to-date with the latest industry trends.
 You can reach out to me at alihosam503@gmail.com.

 Skills